DuPage County Drug Possession Attorneys

 Drug possession is a serious offense in Illinois.
 Convictions can result in heavy fines, jail time and even forfeiture of vehicles, real estate, and other property.
 If you have been charged with possession or any other type of drug crime in Illinois, it is important to speak with an experienced criminal attorney right away, so you understand your rights and options.

-For over 40 years, Mevorah Law Offices LLC has aggressively defended individuals charged with drug possession in Chicago and throughout northern Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has aggressively defended individuals charged with drug possession in Chicago and throughout northern Illinois.
 Our award-winning attorneys are former prosecutors and public defenders with an in-depth knowledge of the state and federal judicial system.
 We have successfully litigated drug crimes cases at all levels of the Illinois court system, and we know what it takes to secure positive outcomes in such cases.